 where $\rho_{ij}$ is the embedding impact of changing only one pixel by $\pm1$ and it can also be called as the cost of embedding.
 This will result in the following probability distribution for embedding changes:

-A considerably large portion of the recent effort in steganography has been focused on calculating $\rho$ values, which is the main difference among the state of the art algorithms.
+A considerably large portion of the recent effort in steganography has been focused on calculating $\rho$ values, the main difference among the state-of-the-art algorithms.
 However, to the best of the authors' knowledge, no one has looked into a message distribution different from (\ref{additive probability}).
 Investigating this, makes it possible to improve security of all the cost based algorithms.